 Join our great team of behavioral health professionals in Georgia!
 Apply or learn more about part-time or full-time positions at Anchor Hospital.

-Maurice “Reece” Washington is Chief Executive Officer for Southern Crescent Behavioral Health System.
-He is located at the Anchor Hospital campus, and since coming on board in early 2017, his leadership has helped transform the culture of the hospital and renew the vision to be recognized as a leader in comprehensive behavioral healthcare
+Lloyd Noble is the Chief Executive Officer of the Southern Crescent Behavioral Health System.
+He came on board in 2017 and his leadership has supported both transforming the culture of the hospital and realizing the vision to be recognized as a local leader in comprehensive behavioral healthcare.

-His practical yet driven leadership style, coupled with his clinical expertise has proved invaluable in improving management of facility operations and leading hospital growth.
-Reece received his Bachelor of Science degree in Nursing from Pennsylvania State University and his Master of Science degree in Nursing from LaSalle University.
+His hands-on, practical and driven leadership style, coupled with his administrative expertise serves as an asset for continuing to improve facility operations management and lead hospital growth.
+Lloyd received his Bachelor of Science degree from Eastern Oregon University and his master’s degree in Healthcare Administration from Grand Canyon University.

 Dr. Shailesh Patel is the Medical Director of Anchor Hospital.
 He specializes in the treatment of adult patients with acute psychiatric needs and mood disorders.
 Dr. Patel is a 2003 graduate of the Drexel College of Medicine in Philadelphia.
 While there he also completed a Master’s of Business Administration degree in Health Care Administration.

 He completed his residency at the University of Florida in 2008 and later joined the Malcolm Randall VA Hospital.
 While there, he served as the Consult-Liaison Attending Physician responsible for managing psychiatric consultations to the ER, outpatient clinics and for their inpatient stabilization program.
 He was also responsible for teaching medical students and psychiatry residents.

 He moved to Atlanta in 2010 to open a private practice and came on board at Anchor Hospital soon thereafter, where he has remained since.
 In 2014, Dr. Patel became Medical Director for both campuses of the Southern Crescent Behavioral Health System.